MikuSnow/BetonQuest./Creating-Conversations.md

       bye:
         text: I must go.

 Note 1: _Configuration files use yaml.
 Google it if you don't know anything about it.
 Main rule is that you must use two spaces instead of tabs when going deeper into the hierarchy tree.
-If you want to write `'` character, you must double it and surround the whole text with another `'` characters (for example `unknown` option above).
+If you want to write `'` character, you must double it and surround the whole text with another `'` characters.
 When writing `true` or `false` it also needs to be surrounded with `'`.
 If you want to start the line with `&` character, the whole line needs to be surrounded with `'`._

 Note 2: _That conversation was just an example.
 It isn't valid, because it's missing a lot of other options._